 • Vision changes

-• erection lasts for hours and can be very painful
+• Erection lasting for hours and is very painful

 • sweating more than usual